josephnowak/tensordb/README.md

 3. Fast reads and writes due to the use of Zarr (more formats in the future).
 4. Simple, smart and efficient backup system that avoid update not modified data (supported by fsspec).
 5. You can create new tensors using string formulas.
+6. Simple syntax, easy to learn.
+7. You can store or read directly from the backup without download the data.

-Probably is better show an example of the library as a good introduce of the capabilities
+Probably is better show an small example of the packages
 # Example
 ```py
 import tensordb